doc-doc/CoVGT/README.md

 <summary> <b>Abstract</b> </summary>
 This repo holds the code for our paper accepted to IEEE T-PAMI'23.
 The work <a href="https://arxiv.org/abs/2302.13668">CoVGT</a> extends our preliminary publication at <a href="https://link.springer.com/chapter/10.1007/978-3-031-20059-5_3">ECCV'22</a>.
 We highlight the following differences compared to the conference version:

-* Optimize VGT by fully- and self-supervised contrastive objectives between the correct and incorrect answers, as well as the relevant and irrelevant questions, respectively.
+* A supervised and self-supervised contrastive objectives between the correct and incorrect answers, as well as the relevant and irrelevant questions, respectively.
 * Substitute BERT with a stronger language model (e.g., RoBERTa) for QA embedding.
 * Extended results on Causal-VidQA and STAR-QA and more comprehensive ablation studies.